 When perfect resumes turn into disappointing interviews

 We’ve all been in these meetings.
 A candidate you’re incredibly excited about in the beginning doesn’t deliver in culture fit, professional attitude or something else.
 You’re disappointed and go back to your stack of “B” resumes.
 On the flip side, a so-so resume can be an incredible culture fit, but you’re wondering about their ability to deliver on the job.
 What if they’re really good at selling themselves, but not so great on the delivery side?
 What if they are in over their head once they start?
-We’ll address how you can fill your position with confidence that you chose the right individual.
+We’ll address how you can find an “A” player to fill your position and give you confidence that you chose the right individual.

 Are the best candidates skipped over because of a mediocre resume?

 Yes, it’s the candidate’s responsibility to draft an incredible resume that presents their every accomplishment and pertinent detail to your job description, but when we’re talking about a 20-year industry veteran applying for a VP of Quality Assurance, it’s impossible to put their depth and breadth of knowledge, expertise and experience on a 2 page resume.
 And if it were longer, would HR read it anyway?
 Of course not.

 This is why having an effective vetting process is so important.
 The resume and even initial interviews can only tell you so much.
 If you don’t have a process for good candidates to prove themselves great – we recommend implementing one.
 From our perspective, the essentials to find an “A” player are: